Audio can be a part of any personal video. It is usually dealt with in the StoryBuilding Suite, while preparing the Storyboard.

 It is up to you, the sound engineer, to make sure that the audio files cut well and mix well in the end.
 The StoryBuilding Suite can't guess it for you.

 You can work at whatever bit depth and frequency that is most natural for you.
-When exporting the sound files make sure you follow these simple guidelines:
+We support mono, stereo, MP3 and WAV, and any bit depth and frequency.
+However, smaller files do make for much faster renders, so we recommend you follow these simple best practices for the sweet spot between rendering speed and quality:

 Naming the Files